• +44 7897 053596

 Problem Statement

-According to the study by Kannan (2017), major organisations are now focusing on building their relationships with customers on digital platforms.
+According to the study by Kannan (2017), major organisations now focus on building customer relationships on digital platforms.
 Therefore, a study regarding DM and its influence on consumer buying behaviour is becoming a necessity (Shaw, 2018).
-Furthermore, the study of Chaffey and Smith (2017) highlights that a major aspect of digital marketing that influences buying behaviour of consumers is social media.
-However, the problem identified in this study is that literature regarding the effect of SM is limited.
-Similarly, according to the study by Baltes (2015), content creation and advertisements are known as the most influential tool and techniques present in the concept of digital marketing.
+Another study by Chaffey and Smith (2017) highlights that a major aspect of digital marketing influencing consumers' buying behaviour is social media.
+However, the problem identified in this study is that the literature regarding the effect of SM is limited.
+Similarly, according to the study by Baltes (2015), content creation and advertisements are known as the most influential tools and techniques present in the concept of digital marketing.
 Therefore, the main focus of this research is to understand the works of literature associated with social media and digital marketing.
-The study will focus on past research and will use appropriate methodologies that apply to this study.
-Moreover, by combining studies from different authors and researchers this study will bridge the literature gap regarding digital marketing and create opportunities for researchers and organisations to study the influence of DM on consumer buying behaviour.
-The study of Järvinen (2016) mentions that analysis regarding the field of DM is required to effectively study its influence on buying behaviour.
-Furthermore, the study regarding content creation and marketing significantly lacks academic research because the topic is constantly evolving and maturing (Baltes, 2015).

 Justification and Contextualisation